When effects cannot be estimated: redefining estimands to understand the effects of naloxone access laws: Discussion

-States universally enacted NALs in response to the opioid epidemic in an effort to reduce the lethality of opioid overdose.
-Previous evaluations of the effectiveness of NALs found that they increased dispensing\cite{gertner2018naloxone,xu2018state,sohn2019association,lambdin2018naloxone} but demonstrated mixed results in terms of whether or not they increased,\cite{erfanian2019impact} decreased,\cite{mcclellan2018opioid,blanchard2018state,abouk2019association,rees2019little} or had no effect\cite{cataife2019regional,doleac2019moral} on overdose mortality rates.\cite{smart2021systematic} One reason for these mixed results could be failure to adequately address violations of the positivity assumption caused by the co-occurrence of NAL enactment with the enactment of other, related laws, potentially resulting in bias, increased variance, and low statistical power.
-All but one of the previously mentioned studies controlled for co-occurring laws, including GSL, potentially resulting in positivity problems.\cite{doleac2019moral,erfanian2019impact,blanchard2018state,abouk2019association,rees2019little} The remaining study chose not to control for co-occurring policies, conflating their potential effects with those of NALs.\cite{mcclellan2018opioid} The challenges posed by law-co-occurrences are not unique to NALs or even to substance use laws more generally, but are near-universal in policy evaluation.\cite{matthay2020revolution}
+We applied both strategies to estimate the longitudinal effect of delaying enactment of a naloxone access law by 1 year on opioid overdose rates in 2018.
+Our results suggest that delaying enactment by 1 year would be associated with 1.51 more opioid overdose deaths per 100,000 individuals aged 12 and over (95\% CI: -0.159, 3.18), thus providing some evidence in favor of naloxone access laws' effectiveness on reducing opioid overdose mortality rates.
+Previous evaluations of the effectiveness of these laws demonstrated mixed results in terms of whether or not they increased,\cite{erfanian2019impact} decreased,\cite{mcclellan2018opioid,blanchard2018state,abouk2019association,rees2019little,cataife2019regional} or had no overall effect\cite{cataife2019regional,doleac2019moral} on overdose mortality rates.\cite{smart2021systematic} All but one of the previously mentioned studies controlled for co-occurring state-level laws.\cite{doleac2019moral,erfanian2019impact,blanchard2018state,abouk2019association,rees2019little} The remaining study chose not to control for co-occurring laws, conflating their potential effects with those of naloxone access laws.\cite{mcclellan2018opioid}

-We proposed an approach of reformulating the research question of interest to alleviate some of these challenges that included: 1) bundling laws that cannot be disentangled together, and 2) considering an estimand of an effect of hypothetically shifting an exposure quantity by an amount supported by the observed data.\cite{diaz2020non} Because NAL enactment was closely correlated with GSL enactment, we bundled NAL with GSL, and estimated the hypothetical effects of increasing duration of NAL/GSL enactment by up to 2 years on naloxone dispensation and opioid overdose mortality.
-We estimated that such a shift in NAL/GSL duration would have been associated with increased naloxone dispensations, consistent with prior studies.\cite{smart2021systematic,gertner2018naloxone,xu2018state,sohn2019association} We also estimated that such a shift in NAL/GSL duration would have been associated with slightly increased opioid overdose rates, in contrast to the goal of NAL/GSL enactment and generally in contrast to findings of prior studies.\cite{mcclellan2018opioid,blanchard2018state,abouk2019association,rees2019little}